 The Mandell Weiss Theatre was the first La Jolla Playhouse theatre, introduced in 1983.

 This 492-seat proscenium arch theatre, with two front rows of removable seats, is our largest theatre.
 It is attached to an upstairs wooden deck used for parties, receptions and outdoor gatherings.
-The Weiss features a small outdoor amphitheatre used for pre or post-show entertainment, where you might enjoy local musicians live during our Sonic Saturdays.
+The Weiss features a small outdoor amphitheatre used for pre or post-show entertainment.

 In 2012 Mandell Weiss Theatre lighting retrofit was made possible by the generous support of Las Patronas.

 Introduced in 1991 as the second La Jolla Playhouse theatre, the Mandell Weiss Forum was designed by award-winning Albuquerque-based architect Antoine Predock.

 Created with the potential for future expansion, the Forum is a 400-seat thrust stage theatre, with audience members surrounding the stage on three sides.
 It contains a rehearsal hall, two courtyards and an outdoor lobby area.

 The Joan and Irwin Jacobs Center for La Jolla Playhouse